spotify/scio/site/src/main/paradox/internals/Coders.md

 sc.run()
 ```

-## Scio `0.6.x` and below

-In Scio `0.6.x` and below, Scio would delegate this serialization process to [Kryo](https://github.com/EsotericSoftware/kryo).
-Kryo's job is to automagically "generate" the serialization logic for any type.
-The benefit is you don't really have to care about serialization most of the time when writing pipelines with Scio.
-Using Beam, you would need to explicitly set the coder every time you use a `PTtransform`.

-While it saves a lot of work, it also has a few drawbacks:

-- `Kryo` coders can be really inefficient.
-Especially if you forget to @ref:[register your classes using a custom `KryoRegistrar`](../FAQ.md#how-do-i-use-custom-kryo-serializers-).
-- The only way to be sure Kryo coders are correctly registered is to write tests and run them with a specific option: (see @ref:[kryoRegistrationRequired=true](../FAQ.md#what-kryo-tuning-options-are-there-)).
-- Kryo coders are very dynamic and it can be hard to know exactly which coder is used for a given class.
-- Kryo coders do not always play well with Beam, and sometime can cause weird runtime exceptions.
-For example, Beam may sometimes throw an `IllegalMutationException` because of the default Kryo coder implementation.

-## Scio `0.7.0` and above

-In Scio `0.7.0` and above, the Scala compiler will try to find the correct instance of `Coder` at compile time.
-In most cases, the compiler should be able to either directly find a proper `Coder` implementation, or derive one automatically.

 ### Scio `Coder` vs Beam `Coder`

 Both Scio and Beam define a class called `Coder`.
 For the most part when writing a job, you will be interacting with `com.spotify.scio.coders.Coder`.